Lysgårdsbakken: Events

-During the 1994 Winter Olympics, the venue hosted three ski jumping and two Nordic combined events, in addition to the opening and closing ceremonies.
+During the 1994 Winter Olympics, the venue hosted the Opening and Closing ceremonies, three ski jumping and two Nordic combined events, in addition to the opening and closing ceremonies.
 Competition events consisted of individual normal hill, individual large hill, and team large hill in ski jumping, and individual and team small hill for Nordic combined.

 Lysgårdsbakken is a regular site for FIS Ski Jumping World Cup and FIS Nordic Combined World Cup tournaments.
 FIS Ski Jumping World Cup has been hosted nearly every year since 1993.
 Since 2004, with the exception of 2007 and 2010, Lysgårdsbakken is a co-host of the Nordic Tournament.
 The FIS Nordic Combined World Cup has been hosted nine times, in 1993, 1998, 2000, 2001, 2003, 2005, 2006, 2009, and 2010.
 All tournaments have been held in December; nine of the ten have had the cross-country skiing part held at nearby Birkebeineren Ski Stadium, while in 2001 the cross-country skiing was held at Beitostølen.
-Lillehammer is scheduled to host the 2016 Winter Youth Olympics, where Lysgårdsbakken would be used for ski jumping and Nordic combined.
+The venue hosted the same events during the 2016 Winter Youth Olympics, where Lysgårdsbakken would be used for ski jumping and Nordic combined.

-The hill record for the large hill is 146 m, set by Simon Amman in 2009.
+The hill record for the large hill is 146 m, set by Simon Ammann in 2009.
 The summer record for the large hill is 140.5 m, set by Thomas Lobben in 2007.
 The winter record for the small hill is 104 m, set by Espen Bredesen during the 1994 Olympics.
 The summer small hill record is 106.5 m, set by Daniela Iraschko in 2010.
 The hill is one of three national ski jumping hills in Norway, with the other two being Holmenkollbakken in Oslo and Granåsen in Trondheim.
 Lysgårdsbakken is regularly used as a training venue, and sees 80,000 winter jumps and 20,000 summer jumps per year.

 In 2005, the hills were the eleventh-most visited tourist attraction in Norway.
 The hill has a souvenir shop and visitors are permitted to take the elevator to the top of the hill.
 Alternatively, tourists can walk the 954 steps to the top.
 In 2006, a Winter Olympics-themed special of the BBC television show Top Gear was filmed at the Olympic venues around Lillehammer, which included a successful attempt at a ski jump using an unoccupied rocket-powered British Leyland Mk V Mini.
 KT Tunstall shot the majority of the video for her 2008 single "If Only" at Lysgårdsbakken.